Parallel computing#

 External tools to run the scripts in parallel#

-The external tools enable running the scripts in parallel, with minimal changes to the scripts.
-This way of running programs is also called task farming or high throughput computing.
-The tools have different complexity and different features.
-The simpler ones are for running same script with different input paramaters, for example different input files, scenarios, time frames etc. More complicated tools support managing the whole workflow with several steps and with dependecies between steps.
+Some external tools enable running scripts in parallel, with minimal changes to the scripts.
+This way of running programs is also called task farming or high-throughput computing.
+These tools have different levels of complexity and different features.
+The simpler ones are for running the same script with different input parameters, for example different input files, scenarios, time frames etc. More complicated tools support managing the whole workflow with several steps and with dependencies between steps.
 Workflow tools also help with making your work more reproducible by recording the computational steps and data.
 See CSC Docs: High-throughput computing and workflows for more information.

 GNU Parallel#

-GNU parallel is a general Linux tool for executing commands or scripts in parallel in one node.
-It iterates over an input list, which can be a list of files or list of input parameters.
-The number of tasks may be higher than number of cores, it waits with execution as resources become available.
-GNU Parellel does not support dependecies between the tasks.
+GNU parallel is a general Linux tool for executing commands or scripts in parallel on one node.
+It iterates over an input list, which can be a list of files or input parameters.
+If the number of tasks is higher than the number of available cores, the process executes the tasks as the resources become available.
+GNU Parallel does not support dependencies between tasks.

 Snakemake#

-Snakemake is a scientific workflow management system, that supports running for example R, bash and Python scripts.
-It can handle dependecies between the tasks and can be used both multi-core and multi-node set-ups.
+Snakemake is a scientific workflow management system that supports running for example R, bash and Python scripts.
+It can handle dependencies between the tasks and can be used with both multi-core and multi-node setups.
 Snakemake is one of the easiest tools for workflow management.

 Write your own parallel code#